CyrilCermak/modular_architecture_on_ios/README.md

 Nevertheless, the onboarding of a new colleague or the whole team takes time which needs to be considered by the project management.

-Most likely, scaling to a 6th team working on the framework will require quite an extensive onboarding session.
+Most likely, scaling to a Nth team working on the framework will require quite an extensive onboarding session.
 Due to the amount of code, design patterns, CI/CD, code style and so on, it may take a lot of time for newcomers to get the speed.
 In such a case, platform technical leads